asmodeus812/elearning/java-se-study/java-8/0-language-and-features.md

+# Java

+Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+It is a general-purpose programming language intended to let programmers write once, run anywhere (`WORA`), meaning that compiled Java code can run on all platforms that support Java without the need to recompile.
+Java applications are typically compiled to `bytecode` that can run on any Java virtual machine (`JVM`) regardless of the underlying computer architecture.
+The syntax of Java is similar to C and C++, but has fewer low-level facilities than either of them.

 ## The History

 Java was conceived by James Gosling, Patrick Naughton, Chris Warth, Ed Frank, and Mike Sheridan at Sun Microsystems,